 With the focus on the open map window, in the Transform pane we choose the BayElevations layer and the Tile field in that layer.
 We double-click the Contour template to launch it.

 In the Contour template, for the Channel we choose channel 0.
 For the Output type we choose area.

 For the Start we enter 0 and for the End we enter 10.
 For a Step we enter 10.
 SRTM data uses meters for height values, so entering 10 means ten meters.

 We check the Split into shapes and Round start and end to step boxes, although the latter box does not matter since we have specified integer values for the start and end that align with the value of the step chosen.

-For the Result destination we choose New Table and we enter Contours10 as the name of the New drawing, with a corresponding name for the name of the New table.
+For the Result destination we choose New Table and we enter Contours10 as the name of the New drawing.
+As we enter the name for the drawing, the pane will automatically fill in an analogous name for the table.
+We can change that if we like.
 We can specify whatever names we like, but it makes sense to specify names that remind us of what they are.

 A new Contours10 drawing and table appear in the project pane.
 We drag and drop the Contours10 drawing into the map window.

 The Contours10 drawing actually shows contour areas that cover three ranges: less than 0, between 0 and 10, and greater than 10.
 We would like to keep only contour areas covering between 0 and 10, so we will select and delete the others.

 Opening the Contours10 Table, we can see that each contour area has appropriate values in the ValueMin and ValueMax attribute fields.
 We want to select and delete all records, that is, all areas, where the ValueMax is NULL, which are those areas that cover regions with heights greater than 10.